Direct Email: firstname.lastname@example.org

 First Tier Tribunal Judge (Immigration and Asylum Chamber) (since 2006)

-Panel barrister Attorney General's Panel of Special Advocates
+Former Panel barrister Attorney General’s Panel of Special Advocates

 Administrative Law Bar Association

-Administrative Law Bar Association executive committee member
+Criminal Law Bar Association

-Other Qualifications Approved by the Bar Council to undertake Public Access work
+Approved by the Bar Council to undertake Public Access work